Quantum Liouville Cosmology: Path integral for Liouville one-point functions

 \subsection{Conformal structure of the one-point functions}

 Having discussed the saddle points, we turn to the conformal structure of the one-point functions.
 This comes about in slightly different ways depending on whether the insertion is light or heavy.
-In the former case, it is related to zero modes while in the latter it comes from how the saddle point depends on $z_0$.
+In the former case, it is related to zero modes while in the latter it comes from how the saddle geometry depends on $z_0$.
 In both cases, it has to do with the conformal group of the disk, $\mathrm{PSL}(2, \mathbb{R})$ (see Appendix~\ref{app:disk_conf} for a brief review).

-A zero-mode analysis similar to the one below can be found in \cite{Fateev:2000ik}.
+A similar zero-mode analysis can be found in \cite{Fateev:2000ik}.
 Here, we refine that analysis slightly by integrating only over the moduli space $\mathrm{PSL}(2, \mathbb{R})/\mathrm{U}(1)$ of saddles instead of the full $\mathrm{PSL}(2, \mathbb{R})$.
-The distinction is important to be able normalize the measure by comparing with the normalization of the infinitesimal zero modes \eqref{eq:PI_measure_normalisation}, as well as to keep track of finite factors that will play a role for the consistency check of the results.
+The distinction is important to be able to normalize the measure by comparing with the normalization of the infinitesimal zero modes \eqref{eq:PI_measure_normalization}, as well as to keep track of finite factors that will play a role for the consistency check of the results.
 In addition, we perform the analysis on the disk instead of the upper half-plane.

-Liouville theory is invariant under conformal transformations since the anomaly action $S_\mathrm{anom}[\omega; \tilde{g}]$ vanishes for $\omega$ such that $e^{2\omega} \tilde{g} = \tilde{g}'$ is related to $\tilde{g}$ by a diffeomorphism.
-Explicitly, with $\dd \tilde{s}^2 = \Omega(\bar{z}, z) \dd \bar{z}\+ \dd z$, a conformal transformation $z \mapsto z' = g(z)$ maps \footnote{Note that these conventions yield a left-action since $\varphi \circ g_1^{-1} \circ g_2^{-1} = \varphi \circ (g_2 \circ g_1)^{-1}$.}
+Liouville theory is invariant under conformal transformations since the anomaly action $S_\textnormal{anom}[\omega; \tilde{g}]$ vanishes for $\omega$ such that $e^{2\omega} \tilde{g} = \tilde{g}'$ is related to $\tilde{g}$ by a diffeomorphism.
+Explicitly, with $\dd \tilde{s}^2 = \Omega(\bar{z}, z) \dd \bar{z} \dd z$, a conformal transformation $z \mapsto z' = g(z)$ maps \footnote{Note that these conventions yield a left-action since $\varphi \circ g_1^{-1} \circ g_2^{-1} = \varphi \circ (g_2 \circ g_1)^{-1}$.}

 where, by abuse of notation, we use $g$ to refer both to the group element and the associated function.